Kamlesh2pvt/Android-app-project/README.md

 # Android-app-project
-This is our  first andriod project
+This is our  first andriod project.